About seller rating extensions

 - Ratings from Google Consumer Surveys, a market research platform which we use to collect data for certain domains and businesses.

-- Shopping reviews for your store domain, which include reviews from the various third-party sources listed below.
+- Shopping reviews for your store domain, which include comments from the various independent sources listed below.

-We feature reviews via feeds from these independent review websites:
+We also source feedback from the following independent review websites:

 - Shopper Approved